maurolepore/meetups/code/text-processing/README.md

 # what lines are our descriptions on
 desc <- which(first) + 1

+# for each first line, isolate species name
 species <- gsub("\\s\\(.+", "", arachnids[first])

+# for each description, isolate country
 countries <- gsub(".+\\s([A-Z]{2,})[.:].+", "\\1", arachnids[desc])

+# for each description, isolate any coordinates given
 coords <- gregexpr("\\([0-9., -]+\\)", arachnids[desc])
 coords <- regmatches(arachnids[desc], coords)
 coords <- lapply(coords, function(x){